ABBA: The Movie: Production

 Hallström indicated that the script and plot concept was "conceived on the plane on the way to Australia".
 Initially, 16 mm film was to be used but producers upgraded the project to 35 mm Panavision technology.

-Filming took place primarily in Australia, with some additional scenes in ABBA's native Sweden (but still set in Australia)—noticeably different from Australia.
+Filming took place primarily in Australia, with some additional scenes filmed in ABBA's native Sweden (but still set in Australia).
 The sequences for the songs "Name of the Game", "Eagle" and "Thank You for the Music" were all filmed in Stockholm in June 1977, among the final work completed for the movie.
 During August and September 1977, overdubs were recorded for the live tracks.

 Release

 ABBA: The Movie was first released in December 1977.
 The film was presented in several Eastern Bloc nations, including the Soviet Union where it was screened at two movie houses in Moscow.
 The film went on wide release in the USSR in 1982, where it became one of the hits of the year, gathering an audience of 33.2 million viewers.

 A theatrical re-release occurred across Europe during July and August 2008 (around the time of the worldwide rollout of the ABBA-themed movie musical Mamma Mia!) in the UK, Ireland, the Netherlands, Norway, Germany and Austria.

 On 17 and 19 September 2023, the film was re-released in cinemas for the group's 50th anniversary, its first wide release in Europe and in North and South America.
-However, Australia was excluded from this engagement, as lead actor Robert Hughes gained notoriety for being convicted of sexual offences against children in 2014.
+However, Australia was excluded from this engagement, as lead actor Robert Hughes had gained notoriety in the country for being convicted of sexual offences against children in 2014.